bogdan-lefter09/fop-live-editor/Tasks.md

 Large output PDFs render and do not block UI.
 Binary transfer (IPC) for PDF does not crash renderer.
 Windows-specific checks:
-App.run on Windows 10/11, installer works, antiviruses don’t block bundled java.exe (test).
+App.run on Windows 10/11, installer works, antiviruses don't block bundled java.exe (test).
 Logging for support:
 Keep a copy-to-clipboard for error logs and stack traces.
 Make it easy to open settings folder or show the generated PDF path for troubleshooting.